It’s a well trodden path…

-If L&D is to gain a seat at the table, be taken seriously, and overcome its internal anxiety about delivering value (perhaps ROI), it’s important to align at the outer ring and not try to retrofit core activities to business strategy.
+If the L&D function is to gain a seat at the table, be taken seriously, and overcome its internal anxiety about delivering value (perhaps ROI), it’s important to align at the outer ring and not try to retrofit core activities to business strategy.

 When I read articles that tell me that L&D’s biggest challenges for 2018 include ‘lack of learner engagement and motivation’; ‘ambiguous objectives’; ‘measuring online training success’; and ‘creating memorable and meaningful online training content’, I see a profession that cannot see the wood for the trees.